gershnik/wsdd-native/README.md

 sudo apt install wsddn
 ```

-If you have UFW firewall running, do
+If you have UFW firewall running, do:

 ```bash
 sudo ufw allow wsddn
 ```

-Daemon will be enabled and started automatically on first install but keep its existing state on updates.
+The daemon will be enabled and started automatically on first install, but will keep its existing state on updates.

-On `systemd` based distributions to start/stop/reload it use
+On `systemd`-based distributions, to start/stop/reload it use:

 ```bash
 sudo systemctl start wsddn